Submitting a project idea | Natural Hazards Research Australia

 Who can submit

 Research concepts must be submitted by representatives of one of the Centre’s Participants: organisations or entities that have been contracted through a Participant Agreement with the Centre.
-See the project concept form below for a list of Participant organisations.
+Refer to the project concept form in the top-right corner for a list of Participant organisations.

 The Centre encourages submitting Participants to build collaborations with other organisations across multiple states and territories to demonstrate the national significance of the concept.